Non-isometric U-dualities: Introduction

 \ee This can be used as a solution generating mechanism in the following way.
 Start with the geometries on the left-hand side.
 These are solutions of ten-dimensional type IIA supergravity of the form $\text{M}_7 \times \mathrm{S}^3$, with NSNS flux.
 These consistently truncate to 7-dimensional $\mathrm{CSO}(4,0,1)$ gauged supergravity \cite{Cvetic:2000dm,Cvetic:2000ah}.
 Then (in principle) new solutions of 11-dimensional supergravity are constructed (locally) on the right-hand side by uplifting using the alternative consistent truncation described in \cite{Blair:2020ndg,Blair:2022gsx}.

 These new solutions are linked to an underlying non-Lie algebraic structure, which is that of a three-algebra.
 By this I mean an algebra with a totally antisymmetric bracket involving three, rather than two, elements, such that generators $t^a$ obey $[t^a,t^b,t^c] = \tilde f^{abc}{}_d t^d$.
 The map \eqref{genUmap} involves the four-dimensional case with $\tilde f^{abc}{}_d = \epsilon^{abce} \delta_{ed}$, and it is these structure constants which control the form of the new four-dimensional geometry $\Mfour$.
+(Despite this, the role, if any, of an actual three-algebra symmetry is unclear, and will make no further appearance in this paper.)
 This can be viewed as an M-theoretic generalisation of the sort of solutions which appear after applying non-abelian T-duality \cite{delaOssa:1992vci, Sfetsos:2010uq}, in which the dual geometry is locally determined by the existence of an underlying Lie algebra symmetry.

 A proof of concept of the map \eqref{genUmap} has been demonstrated in \cite{Blair:2022gsx}, where the F1-(near horizon) NS5 brane solution of type IIA was taken as the initial solution on the left-hand side of \eqref{genUmap} and used to generate a novel 11-dimensional solution.
 However, explicit general formulae applicable to arbitrary backgrounds of the form $\text{M}_7 \times \text{S}^3$ were not presented.
 The first result of this paper is to improve this situation, by providing the complete expressions starting with purely NSNS solutions of type IIA.
 These are given in section \ref{generalmap}.